156 Bow Road,

 It was rebuilt in 1892 as a 1,044 seated theatre, known as Eastern Empire Theatre.
 Seating was provided for 484 in the orchestra, 260 in the balcony and 300 in the gallery and there was standing room for 1,034.
 It It was taken over by the Macnaghten Vaudeville Circuit in 1899, and operated as the Palace Theatre from 1903 until 1917, then was briefly re-named Tivoli Thatre from 1917 until 1918.

 In 1923 it was rebuilt to the plans of cinema architect George Coles of the architectural firm Adams & Coles, and re-opened on 12th November 1923 as the Bow Palace Cinema.
 Rebuilt again in 1935, this time in an Art Deco style by architects Leslie Kemp & Frederick Tasker, with interior decoration by Mollo & Egan.
-It re-opened as the Regal Cinema on 26th September 1935 with Jack Buchanan in "Brewsters Millions" and Wallace Beery in "West Point of the Air".
+It was re-opened by Lou Morris as the Regal Cinema on 26th September 1935 with Jack Buchanan in "Brewsters Millions" and Wallace Beery in "West Point of the Air".

 Closed by German bomb damage during World War II, it was repaired and re-opened on 16th October 1947 with Sally Gray in "They Made Me A Fugitive" and "Big Business".